Macrotellect/BrainLinkParser-Python/README.md

 ## Python Version

 - Python 3.11.
-You need to have a brainwave detection device(BrainLink Lite or Pro) to use the following code.
+You need to have a brainwave detection device(BrainLink Lite or BrainLink Pro) to use the following code.
 - Buy from our website: https://o.macrotellect.com/index.html#v1
 - BrainLink Pro 259 USA$